rpsmith77/wait_times/README.md

 ## Description

 The Purpose of this website is to quickly, and easily access live information from the main 4 WDW theme parks.
-It shows things like the attractions status/wait time, next show time, and restaurant walk up availability.
+It shows things like the attractions' status/wait time, next show time, and restaurant walk up availability.
 Currently, the only official way to view this data is through the "My Disney Experience" app.

 ## Demonstration